Medical Biochemistry 1200-1CHMBMED4

 Learning outcomes

-The student knows the basic chemical components of living organisms, their structural features, chemical properties and role in biological processes, knows and understands the relationship between the structure of biomolecules and their function.
+K_W09: The student knows at an advanced level the chemical components of living organisms, their structural features, chemical properties and their role in biological processes, knows and understands the relationship between the structure of biomolecules and their function.

-The student knows and understands metabolic processes and their chemical mechanisms occurring in the human body, how they are regulated and the effect of toxic substances on their operation.
+K_W10: The student knows and understands at an advanced level metabolic processes and their chemical mechanisms occurring in the human body, how they are regulated and the effect of toxic substances on their operation.

-The student has basic biological knowledge in the field of physiological processes and the functioning of organs of the human body and the medical effects of disorders of metabolic processes occurring there.
+K_W11: The student knows and understands at an advanced level biological knowledge in the field of physiological processes and the functioning of organs of the human body and the medical effects of disorders of metabolic processes occurring there.
 He knows the structure of the cell and the role and operation of the basic structures present in it.

 Assessment criteria